13 Anti-Aging Supplements To Help You Age Gracefully

 10. Zinc and copper

-Zinc and copper are important on their own, but I take them together because they complement each other so well.
-Zinc supports healthy immune function, energy production, and mood.
+These essential minerals complement each other: Zinc supports healthy immune function, energy production and mood.
 When it’s paired with copper, it forms a powerful antioxidant called copper-zinc superoxide dismutase (CuZnSOD).

 11. Vitamins A-D-K

-What about other anti-aging supplements?
+What about other anti-aging habits?